 Figure 1.
-Implementation and characterization of the acoustic cavity. a) Schematic description of the main components of the AOF cavity that consists of four rectangular (2 cm × 1 cm) piezoelectric plates, a metallic cylindrical container (Ø = 2.54 cm), and two circular glass windows. b) Optical images of a disassembled AOF cavity.
-The inset shows a magnified view of the piezoelectric plates assembled according to a rectangular symmetry. c) Transfer functions (amplitude and phase) of the cavity. d) Crosstalk (amplitude) between X- and Y-axis of the cavity.
-The blue symbols denote the experimental data while the yellow lines are the best-fit resonance functions.
+Implementation and characterisation of the acoustic cavity. a) Schematic description of the main components of the AOF cavity, which consists of four rectangular (2 cm × 1 cm) piezoelectric plates, a metallic cylindrical container (Ø = 2.54 cm), and two circular glass windows. b) Optical images of a disassembled AOF cavity.
+The inset shows a magnified view of the piezoelectric plates, assembled according to rectangular symmetry. c) Transfer functions (amplitude and phase) of the cavity. d) Crosstalk (amplitude) between the X- and Y-axis of the cavity.
+The blue symbols denote the experimental data, while the yellow lines are the best-fit resonance functions.

-So far, the applications of LDW to industry 4.0 are limited to few operations, namely laser ablation and sintering, and the reasons can be ascribed to its serial nature and limited flexibility and speed in terms of beam shape selection, which limit the manufacturing throughput.
-These constraints have spurred the developments of methods for shaping a laser beam in a tunable and controlled way.
-Examples include laser beam parallelization with passive optical elements (gratings [27], beams splitters [28]) or beam shaping by means of mask projection systems [29].
-However, these methods lack tunability in terms of number, position, and shape of the laser beams impeding the real-time correction and adjustment of the manufacturing process.
-This problem can be solved with active optical elements such as digital micromirror devices (DMDs) [30] or spatial light modulators (SLMs) [31] that allow generating tunable light patterns; however, they suffer from pixelation issues, ease of damage, and long response time.
+So far, the application of LDW in I4 is limited to a few operations, namely laser ablation and sintering, and the reasons can be ascribed to its serial nature and limited flexibility and speed in terms of beam shape selection, which limit the manufacturing throughput.
+These constraints have spurred the development of methods for shaping a laser beam in a tuneable and controlled way.
+Examples include laser beam parallelisation with passive optical elements (gratings [27] and beams splitters [28]) or beam shaping by means of mask projection systems [29].
+However, these methods lack tunability in terms of the number, position, and shape of the laser beams, thus impeding the real-time correction and adjustment of the manufacturing process.
+This problem can be solved with active optical elements such as digital micromirror devices (DMD) [30] and spatial light modulators (SLM) [31] that allow for the generation of tuneable light patterns; however, they suffer from pixilation issues and long response times and are easily damaged.

-Recently, we have proved that rapid (in the sub-microsecond timescale) both beam parallelization (up to 20 beams) and generation of complex and tunable light patterns can be achieved through the interaction of laser and acoustic waves in liquid [32], [33].
-Our technology, named acousto-optofluidics or AOF, enables the high-throughput material processing without suffering from the problems (damage, pixelation, speed) of conventional methods.
-Here, we present a detailed characterization of the acousto-optofluidic cavity and first results on its integration into a LDW system aimed at proving its feasibility as a machine tool for industry 4.0.
-Specifically, we illustrate a simple (two levels) laser-based CPS with AOF functionalities for the high throughput additive and subtractive machining of various materials such as metals, polymers, and semiconductors.
+We recently proved that rapid (in the sub-microsecond timescale) both-beam parallelisation (up to 20 beams) and the generation of complex and tuneable light patterns can be achieved through the interaction of laser and acoustic waves in a liquid [32], [33].
+Our technology, acousto-optofluidics (AOF), enables high-throughput material processing without suffering from the problems (damage, pixilation, and speed) of conventional methods.
+Here, we present a detailed characterisation of the acousto-optofluidic cavity and the first results of its integration into a LDW system, aimed at proving its feasibility as a machine tool for I4.
+Specifically, we illustrate a simple (two-level) laser-based CPS with AOF functionalities for the high throughput additive and subtractive machining of various materials such as metals, polymers, and semiconductors.

-Acoustically-shaped laser beam
+Acoustically shaped laser beam

-Acoustic cavity: design, implementation, and characterization
+Acoustic cavity: design, implementation, and characterisation

 The key element of our technology is an acoustic resonant cavity capable of inducing stationary pressure waves in a liquid.
-Figure 1.a) shows a schematic of the cavity that encompasses two couples of rectangular piezoelectric plates with each pair being perpendicular to the other.
+Figure 1 a) shows a schematic of the cavity that encompasses two couples of rectangular piezoelectric plates, with each pair being perpendicular to the other.
 The cavity is placed in a metallic cylinder and two glass circular windows seal the device with the help of O-rings.
-Two holes in the cylinder are for electrical connections between the piezoelectric elements and external instrumentation (waveform generator, amplifier).
-Figure 1.b) shows an optical image of the main components of the cavity that once assembled exhibits a size as small as 2 cm3.
+The two holes in the cylinder are for electrical connections between the piezoelectric elements and external instrumentation (waveform generator and amplifier).
+Figure 1 b) shows an optical image of the main components of the cavity, which, once assembled, are as small as 2 cm3.